Deadpixel62/frontend-coding-challenge/README.md

 - Filter reservations by: status | area | shift | date.
 - Sort reservations based on : Full name | Business date | start & end date | status | quantity.

+Note: While the search happens automatically, you need to click the 'Apply filters' button to apply the selected filters.

 ## Getting Started

 For this project all you need is a code editor, access to the internet and a github account to fork this repo.